 On Becoming Babywise II says you will move to roomtime between 18-22 months (page 76).
-With both of my children, I moved much earlier.
+With both of my older two children, I moved much earlier.
 Brayden started roomtime around 14-15 months.
 Kaitlyn started it at 12 months.

 Roomtime is a structured activity.
 Mom decides when it starts, not the child.
 If your child is the type to wander into his room and play on his own for 45 minutes, this is not roomtime.
 Roomtime is when mom decides that it is time for roomtime and the child willingly complies.

 Roomtime is not a free-for-all.
 The child doesn’t get to do whatever he wants to.
 If he is doing things in his room that you find inappropriate, you should stop it.
 What is inappropriate?
 That is up to you.
 You are the parent.

 How To Do Roomtime